• Skip to primary navigation

 The Museum of Maritime Science is a large museum that showcases everything and anything to do with boats.
 With indoor and outdoor exhibits, this place is a terrific day out for boat lovers.

-While this is not specifically a destination for kids, there are lots of things that will keep your kids intrigued.
-For starters, the museum building looks like a giant ship, as it’s modeled after a British ocean liner.
+For starters, the museum building looks like a giant ship, as it's modeled after a British ocean liner.

 8. Legoland Discovery Center

-One of the great places for kids in Tokyo is the Legoland Discovery Center!
-A hands-on destination with various building blocks (from small to large), models of Tokyo, indoor playgrounds and a short ride where you can shoot at different targets.
+A hands-on destination with various building blocks (from small to large), models of Tokyo, indoor playgrounds, and a short ride where you can shoot at different targets.

-The best thing in the Legoland Discovery Center might be the game where you try to pass through a hallway as fast as possible, while avoiding the laser beams that can be easily overlooked.
+The best thing in the Legoland Discovery Center might be the game where you try to pass through a hallway as fast as possible while avoiding the laser beams that can be easily overlooked.

-The Legoland Discovery Center is open 7 days a week and an excellent destination regardless of the weather.
+The Legoland Discovery Center is open 7 days a week and is an excellent destination regardless of the weather.

 9. RiSuPia Panasonic Digital Network Museum